 James from Houston writes, “Thank you so much for the fund.
 After calling MD Anderson, I received lodging assistance you’d mentioned.
 It was of great help to me.
 Thank you again so much for this invaluable service!”You’re welcome, James!
 Funds are in several states at various cancer centers.
 Those interested in applying for a fund should inquire with a social worker.
 The Foundation is not permitted to give funds directly to individuals.

-For those interested in financial assistance and are not located near a Farrah Fawcett Patient Assistance Funds should click here for additional resources.
+Those who are interested in financial assistance but not located near a Farrah Fawcett Patient Assistance Funds should click here for additional resources.

 Pictured: Brianna Tesauro (right) provided her sister Kristine (left) with care and transportation to and from treatment.